lordfpx/startingblock/README.md

 Starting-Block
 ==============

-WARNING - NOT READY FOR PRODUCTION YET !

-Yet another CSS framework which will allow you to start your projects with a solid base.
+Yet another CSS framework which will let you start your projects with a solid base.
 It's inspired by other great projects such as:
 - http://www.knacss.com/ by Raphaël Goetter
 - http://rocssti.nicolas-hoffmann.net/ by Nicolas Hoffmann